febbraiod/legal_aid/README.md

 keep track of tolling of expenses by case.(by receipts with scans)

-way to see how much of a retainer has been paid(hide from all but admin)
+way to see how much of a retainer has been paid(hide from all but admin) this just might need to be a link for each case that only admins can click to access

 someday:

+billing entries - i.e. 5min phone_call...1.5 hours appearsence ect ect?

+billing could be revealed by jquery on the cases show page. then if you wanted to see more than just the totals(by month?)... you could use the api to render the billing details.

 use bootstrap to fix columns?(will this over write my current css?)